Sam-Byford/Social-Media-Project/README.md

 # Social-Media-Project

 Second year group project requiring the creation and implementation of a social media website.
 For the project our group created a site called ‘BetterBook’ which operated as a more educated orientated Facebook.
-We took influence from Facebook, The Student Room and LinkedIn and were awarded with a first class grade.
+We took influence from Facebook, The Student Room and LinkedIn.

 <h3>Task Brief</h3>